 Members are not entitled to payments to attend meetings or for loss of earnings.
 They are though entitled to claim for expenses incurred.
 These include travel to and from Governing Body and Committee meetings, other travelling and subsistence, in accordance with the Governors Allowances and Expenses Policy.

-Claims must be submitted through the Governance Advisor and Head of Executive Office for authorisation.
+Claims must be submitted through the Director of Governance and Director of Executive Operations for authorisation.

 19.8 Severance, Ex-Gratia, Compensation and Other Non-Recurring Payments